ebi-ait/hca-ebi-wrangler-central/technology_types_explanors/CITE_seq/Overview.md

 ### Method

 CITE-seq enables researchers to simultaneously capture the transcriptome and surface protein expression on the same cells with next generation sequencing technology.
-This can be done using DNA_barcoded antibodies which convert the detection of surface proteins into a quantitative, sequenceable readout.
-Specifically, DNA-barcoded antibodies are bound to specific surface proteins of a cell.
-The cell and bound antibody are then encapsulated in a droplet, alongside a poly-dT oligo-coated bead.
+This can be done using DNA-barcoded antibodies which convert the detection of 1 or more surface proteins into a quantitative, sequenceable readout.

+Specifically, a set of DNA-barcoded antibodies are bound to specific cell surface protein(s).
+The cell and bound antibody are then encapsulated in a droplet alongside a poly-dT oligo-coated bead, and the cell is lysed.
 Reverse transcription and cDNA amplification of the antibody-bound DNA barcode and cellular mRNA transcripts then occurs, and transcripts are indexed with a cell barcode.

 Once scRNA-seq libraries are sequenced, transcripts can be mapped back to individual cells using the cell barcode.
 The presence of a particular single cell surface protein can also be identified by the antibody barcode.
 The scRNA-seq library preparation method used for CITE-seq is typically 10X Genomics, Drop-seq or other oligodT-based scRNA-seq methods.
 See [CITE-seq visual representation here]().

 ## Is CITE-seq a single-cell method?